otdd/release/README.md

 Please refer to [get started](https://otdd.io/getstarted) to learn about the setup.

-e-mail me at dev@otdd.io or follow me in weibo at 流量回放-OTDD
+e-mail me at dev@otdd.io or follow me in weibo at yipjie87